 - A small hammer - See the difference between those two hammers above?
 I got the big yellow beast specifically for this project.
 I started using it, mashing my fingers while I was attempting to hold these tiny gold nails, and I was very frustrated and on the brink of tears.
 Joe took one look at me, and said, "Hold on.
 You need a smaller hammer." and disappeared, showing up about three minutes later with the beauty on the right which worked perfectly.

 - Jewelry pliers - I happened to have these on hand, and they were SUPER helpful in holding the tiny nails to get them in somewhat straight.
 I used them a whole lot the second time around.
+You could maybe get along with a pair of sturdy scissors, but holding the nail with scissors could damage the scissors.

-- Yarn - I tried this project with embroidery thread the first time around, and I was not at all happy with the results.
+- Yarn - I tried this project with embroidery thread (also called embroidery floss) the first time around, and I was not at all happy with the results.
 While you could technically see the thread and tell what color it was, it had practically no visual impact.
-Do yourself a favor and start out with yarn.
+Do yourself a favor and start out with thicker yarn.
 If you're not familiar with yarn, go to the craft store and select a yarn with a number 3 or 4 (worsted weight) on the back.
 Those will be thick enough but not too thick.

 - Hanging hardware - If you're using a block of wood, you will need a way to hang it.
 No pictures of this below because my pre-painted board was also pre-assembled with a hanger.